-I’ve always used the regular Ray’s, which has a nicely balanced flavor, but decided to try out their new no-sugar variety.
+I’ve always used the regular Ray’s, which has a nicely balanced flavour, but decided to try out their new no-sugar variety.
 I’ve tried out some other brands of no-sugar sauce but have always been disappointed.
 Ray’s asked the question, “is there a no-sugar sauce that’s actually worth eating?”
 The answer is a resounding yes!
 Ray’s nails it.
-It really heightens the flavor of the seasonings, it tastes great and it’s low-calorie.
+It really heightens the flavour of the seasonings, it tastes great and it’s low-calorie.
 They use allulose, a naturally occurring low-cal sweetener, which is great for those watching their blood glucose levels.
-I tried out the original on a nice rack of ribs, and used the hickory with a pulled pork in the slow cooker.
-Both were outstanding, and I have to say it was probably the best pulled pork I’ve made in years.
+I tried out the original on a nice rack of ribs and used the hickory with a pulled pork in the slow cooker.
+Both were outstanding, and I have to say it was probably the best-pulled pork I’ve made in years.
 If you want a no-sugar barbecue sauce, this is really the only one on the market that really delivers the goods.

 One thing there is never a shortage of when grilling in the back yard is beer, and the grilling chef (yours truly) will usually have one in hand while standing over the charcoal.
-I will occasionally add just a little bit of beer to the sauce for flavor, but it’s not always easy to get the right mix.
+I will occasionally add just a little bit of beer to the sauce for flavour, but it’s not always easy to get the right mix.
 Just Add Beer Sauce & Marinade Mix is made specifically for that purpose, and it comes out perfect.
-It comes in three flavors.
+It comes in three flavours.
 I started out with the Mexican Tres Chiles, and this particular recipe really lends itself to mixing with beer, which nicely balances out the fire of the chiles.
 I mixed this one with Dos Equis Amber.
 Also on my list to try: Szechuan Black Vinegar (try it with Tsingtao) and Japanese Miso BBQ (for this one, I’m planning to mix this one with Sapporo Name Beer Black Label).